ashtarcommunications/verbatim/docs/docs/verbatim/1-getting-started/2-virus-scanners.md

 There is nothing harmful in Verbatim, and it's not a virus.
 It's completely open source, so you're welcome to inspect the code yourself to verify.

+You can also try Verbatim Mini, which is a stripped down version of Verbatim with all the core functionality, but with features removed (like Tabroom integrations and automatic updates) that are most likely to trip antivirus scanners.
+If you’re having issues with the full version or have particularly restrictive school IT, try this version.
+For more information, see the [Installation](./installation) page.

 Each new release of Verbatim is submitted to antivirus companies for approval, so the false postives are usually temporary.
 But if you're still getting a false positive, your best bet is to tell your antivirus software to allow Verbatim.
 You may need to reinstall Verbatim after doing so.

-Problem with your antivirus may not be immediately apparent, and may manifest themselves as none/some of the macros failing to run, errors about permissions with Debate.dotm, errors when saving your settings, or a variety of other issues.
+Problems with your antivirus may not be immediately apparent, and may manifest themselves as none/some of the macros failing to run, errors about permissions with Debate.dotm, errors when saving your settings, or a variety of other issues.

 ## Windows Defender